-JYM holds first annual recognition and awards ceremony
+JYM holds inaugural recognition and awards ceremony

 On June 9, 2021, JYM held its first annual Recognition and Award Ceremony via Zoom to present incoming JYM students accepted to the program for this year with JYM scholarships.

-Introducing a cohort of 20 students were Dr. Ahmad Ezzeddine, associate vice president for educational outreach and international programs, Wayne State University and JYM Director, Dr. Lisabeth Hock.
+Introducing a cohort of 20 students was Dr. Ahmad Ezzeddine, associate vice president for educational outreach and international programs, Wayne State University and JYM Director, Dr. Lisabeth Hock.
 There was a special welcome by Dr. Stephanie Hartwell, dean of the College of Liberal Arts and Sciences, Wayne State University.

 Also present were Dr. Hans-Peter Söder, resident director, who gave special recognition to Dr. Mark Ferguson, director 1995-2020, as well as Gina Horwitz, associate director of Philanthropy and Alumni Relations, Wayne State University, who talked about the Söder-Ferguson Next Generation Fund.
 She gave a special thanks to JYM donor, Stephen Stambaugh (1971-72), who was also present from Florida.
 Dylan Moore, J.D.
 (JYM 2010-11), from Berlin, sent a video greeting presenting the fundraiser his class sponsored for JYM in honor of their ten-year class reunion and as a way of giving back and supporting JYM through the pandemic.
 Jackie Smith, program coordinator in Detroit and Patricia Thill and Sommer Forschner, academic coordinators in Munich were also in attendance.